-The feeder unit, being low maintenance, mostly requires cleaning and periodic inspections.
+The feeder unit is low maintenance and mostly requires cleaning and inspections.
 Keeping the feed rolls and gearing clean of dust and grit will extend life and provide better service.
-A daily cleaning with an air blow gun should be sufficient.
-During this cleaning, watch for any oil leaks from the motor.
-The motor will not require any oil fills unless it has leaked.
-Examine the feed gears to assure they align correctly and mesh over their full width.
-The feed gears roll on a shaft that is not lubricated; after extended use, the gears can wear to the point of not aligning correctly and causing feeding problems.
+A daily cleaning with an air blow gun usually does it.
+During this cleaning watch for any oil leaks from the motor, the motor will not require any oil fills unless it has leaked.
+Look at the feed gears to assure they align correctly and mesh over their full width.
+The feed gears roll on a shaft that is not lubricated, after extended use, they can wear to the point of not aligning correctly and causing feeding problems.
 At this point they will require rebuilding.